 Whether you’ve had pet dogs for years or you’ve just adopted your first puppy, it can be very distressing when your dog won’t eat.
-There are a variety of reasons for loss of appetite in dogs, it is important to determine the cause in order to design the best treatment plan.
+There are a variety of reasons for loss of appetite in dogs.
+It's important to determine the cause in order to design the best treatment plan.

 The first thing to keep in mind is how you’re judging your dog’s appetite.
 If you’re concerned because your dog isn’t eating as much as the guidelines state on the food you purchase, remember that these are only averages.
 Many perfectly healthy dogs eat only 60% to 70% of the amount stated on the packaging.

 Because loss of appetite in dogs can indicate illness, it is important to seek veterinary care if you notice changes in your dog’s eating habits.
-It is especially important to respond promptly to a refusal to eat in dogs that usually eat well, puppies, small dogs, and older dogs.
+It is especially important to respond promptly to a refusal to eat in dogs that usually eat well.

-Even though most dogs can go a couple of days without food without significant repercussions, it is best to address the problem as early as possible.
+Even though most dogs can go a couple of days without food with no significant bad effects, it is best to address the problem as early as possible.

 Reasons your dog won’t eat